 - Take note of the Agent key (xxxxxxxx-xxxx-xxxx-xxxxxxxxxxxx) that is displayed.

-- Next, to activate the honeypot in the InsightIDR interface, navigate to Data Collection > Setup Honeypot > Activate Honeypot.
+- To activate the honeypot in the InsightIDR interface, navigate to Data Collection > Setup Honeypot > Activate Honeypot.

-- Once paired successfully, you will receive automated alerts to any connection attempts to the honeypot.
+- Once you successfully pair the honeypot with IDR, you will receive automated alerts to any connection attempts to the honeypot.

 - After clicking Activate, you will see a loading page while the honeypot completes the activation process.
 This may take up to ten minutes to complete.